Note:

 You can also launch this workflow using the search tool.

-2. In the Geography section, use the Analysis extent drop-down menu to define the extent of the analysis by searching for a standard geography, selecting Current map extent, or choosing a site.
+- In the Geography section, use the Analysis extent drop-down menu to define the geographic extent of the analysis by searching for a standard geography, selecting Current map extent, or choosing a site.

 Note:

-You can modify the geography settings at any time in the Geography section.
+You can modify the analysis extent at any time in the Geography section.

-• Optionally, click Standard search to change the search settings.
+- Optionally, click Search settings and select a keyword search option.
 By default, Standard search is selected.
-Click Include related POIs to perform a semantic search, returning variables related to the search terms you entered.
-Click Match field and select a field from the Match field drop-down menu to return only results that match a particular field.
+Select Include related POIs to perform a semantic search, returning variables related to the search terms you entered.
+Select Match field and choose a field from the drop-down menu to return only results that match a particular field, such as the business name.
 To narrow the search results to exact matches only, turn the Exact matches only toggle button on.

 Tip: